-In October 2019, I completed a 12-day Annapurna Circuit trek with Kandoo Adventures*.
-Considered one of the best long-distance treks in the world, the Annapurna Circuit while at times pretty darn tough thank you very much, is stunningly beautiful, and an adventure which I guarantee will leave you forever changed.
+The 12 day Annapurna Circuit trek in Nepal is considered one of the best long-distance treks in the world.
+The Annapurna Circuit while at times pretty tough thank you very much, is stunningly beautiful, and an adventure which I guarantee will leave you forever changed.

 The task of trying to disseminate my full Annapurna Diary into this blog has been pretty tough too though!
 There is just so much to share, therefore my blog appears in 3 parts: Part I is Kathmandu to the Bhratang Apple Orchards, Part II sees us leaving Bhratang with apple pie in our tummies and ending in Letdar, and Part III is the trek over the mighty Thorang La Pass and the return to Kathmandu.
 I do hope you will stick with me on the journey, hey and in this time of self-isolation what else do you have to do?
 So, sit back, put your feet up and relax, and come with me to Nepal…